AWS-Incident-Response-Automation-CDK/aws-incident-response-automation-cdk/README.md

 ```
 $ cd react
 ```
-And use this command to list all content in `reat`:
+And use this command to list all content in `react`:
 ```
 $ ls
 ```